 Patrick Gunn - Patrick Gunn is an aspiring journalist studying at the SI Newhouse School of Public Communications at Syracuse University.
 He has been competing in sports all his life, from soccer and t-ball in kindergarten to fencing in high school.
 Now, Patrick would like to make his love for sports, especially baseball, into a career.
 He will be serving as an associate producer for Citrus TV’s live post game show, Orange Press Pass, for all Men’s Basketball, Lacrosse, and Football games over the next calendar year.
 He will be also working for his school’s radio station, WAER, and writing for his school’s newspaper, the Daily Orange.
 Outside of sports, Patrick enjoys playing the clarinet, watching and discussing film, and spending time with his friends and family.
 You can hear more from Patrick on twitter, @patrickgunn4.

-Frankie Mandile - Frankie Mandile is a recent graduate of Mount St. Mary's University where he obtained a B.S. in Sport Management.
+Frankie Mandile - Frankie Mandile is a 2018 graduate of Mount St. Mary's University where he obtained his degree in Sport Management.
 He grew up in Ellicott City, MD and has recently accepted a summer internship with the Williamsport Crosscutters, Class-A Short Season Affiliate of the Philadelphia Phillies.
-In his spare time Frankie enjoys training for 5k races, throwing the baseball around, collecting vintage and modern baseball cards, and attending Minor League Baseball games up and down the East Coast.
+In his spare time, Frankie enjoys throwing the baseball around, collecting vintage and modern baseball cards, and attending Minor League Baseball games up and down the East Coast.
 He is a lifelong Red Sox fan who is excited to share his perspectives on The Rivalry, and his baseball heroes are David Ortiz and Ted Williams.